ronaldMusau/login-page/README.md

 trying to commit directly to the master branch

 now i want to pull this without having to fetch and merge

+i was trying to create a branch fro github and work on it then pull it to my local git